 Running a principal’s blog benefits more than just your families; it actually benefits you, the writer.
 Schools are all hustle and bustle.
 It’s a busy environment where every decision is an important one because every decision affects the well-being of the children under your care.

 And in such a fast-paced, high-stress environment, there isn’t a whole lot of time to sit down and reflect.
-But taking the time to write a blog post gives you the opportunity to process that day’s insanity, make sense of it, and ultimately learn from it.
+But taking the time to write a blog post allows you to process that day’s insanity, make sense of it, and ultimately learn from it.
 A principal’s blog helps you make better decisions and communicate more clearly.
-It takes all the complex miscellany of the day and distills it into something you can actually take with you.
+It takes all the complex miscellany of the day and distills it into something you can take with you.

 Jen Schwanke, principal for the Dublin City School District in Dublin, Ohio uses her blog to both share her thoughts with her community and reflect on her own journey.
 In one post, she recaps her time at a professional conference before concluding with bullet points of what she learned, and what was still on her mind.
 “I walked away filled with things to think about,” she writes.
 “I was overcome with the wisdom of so many educators and presenters.
 As always, I was feeling, somehow, as if I were a more complete teacher, leader, thinker, and principal.”
 She even took away a bit of wisdom that applies to the blog post you’re reading right now: